jackpck/RAG/DEV_LOG.md

 do not do `await llm.ainvoke(query).content` as `await` only bind to `llm.ainvoke` but not `content`. do `response = await llm.ainvoke(query)` and `response = response.content` instead.

+Run `markitdown path/to/pdf > markdown_name.md` to convert pdf to markdown.
+Preferred if pdf has many tables and changing layout over pages.